stephenverderame/cpp_book/src/testing/doxygen.md

 ## Linking

 Doxygen automatically links to other classes and files when we include them in the comment.
-All words with a dot that isn't the last character are considered to be file names and if such a file was input to the generator, a link to that file is automatically generated.
-Doxygen will automatically link to classes if the class names contains a least one non-lower-case character (uppercase, underscores, etc.).
+All words with a dot that isn't the last character are considered to be file names, and if such a file was input to the generator, a link to that file is automatically generated.
+Doxygen will automatically link to classes if the class names contains at least one non-lower-case character (uppercase, underscores, etc.).
 If a class contains only lowercase characters, you can still link to it with `\ref`.

-Functions are automatically linked when it encounters patterns including the following:
+Functions are automatically linked when it encounters patterns such as the following:
 * `<function name>()` or `<function name>(<args>)`
 * `::<function name>`
 * `<class name>::<function name>[([<args>])] [<modifiers>]`